nalgeon/iuliia/README.md

 -   [JavaScript](https://github.com/nalgeon/iuliia-js)
 -   [Python](https://github.com/nalgeon/iuliia-py)

 This repo contains schema descriptions.
 It is not intended to be used directly.
 If you want to add another schema — send a PR!
-Use [wikipedia.json](wikipedia.json) as a reference.
+See [schema.json](schema.json) for JSON Schema definition and [wikipedia.json](wikipedia.json) as a reference.

 ## Issues and limitations